Wedge Sampling: Efficient Tensor Completion with Nearly-Linear Sample Complexity: Introduction

 \paragraph{Organization of the paper} The rest of the paper is organized as follows.
 Section~\ref{sec:prelim} introduces notation and background for tensor completion.
 In Section~\ref{sec:sampling}, we present the wedge-sampling scheme and establish its theoretical guarantees.
 Section~\ref{sec:spectral} develops a spectral method based on wedge sampling, including a two-stage algorithm adapted from \citep{montanari.sun_2018_spectral}.
 In Section~\ref{sec:GD}, we analyze gradient descent (GD) for tensor completion with a wedge-sampling spectral initialization, building on the framework of \citep{cai2022nonconvex}.
+In Section~\ref{sec:noisy}, we extend our analysis to tensor completion with noisy measurements.
 Section~\ref{sec:numerical} reports numerical experiments.
-Additional proofs are deferred to the appendices.
+Additional proofs are deferred to the appendix.